 Customers that start on either the blue side or the orange side may ultimately contact your business online or by calling.
 With all that going on, many field service businesses find it’s too much to keep track of – and this illustration doesn’t include TV or radio ads.

 How can you possibly figure out where or how people discovered you?
-Call tracking sorts it out for you.
+Call attribution software sorts it out for you.

 Call tracking also helps you provide a welcome reception, regardless of the route people took to contact you.
 It captures information to follow what happens inside your organization after you receive the call.